sarahmorin/intarsia/README.md

   - `Property` renamed to `PropertySet` for understanding
   - Eliminated `PropLang` -> unnecessary
   - Eliminated `Analysis` (for now) -> making use of Egraph analysis might be interesting in the future, but for now I'm going to omit it to simplify things.
+  - Moved the original, basic egraph implementation to its own repo so now `types` doesn't need to support both implementations and can be designed solely with the multegraph in mind
+  - Made 3 distinct Id type structs:
+    - `Id` for "logical Ids" of enodes and the larger e-classes
+    - `PropSetId` for property set Ids (helps avoid mistakenly using a `PropSetId` as an `Id` or vice versa)
+    - `MulteId` which is a (`Id`, `PropSetId`) tuple
-  - Unified `Id` and `MulteId` into a single `Id` enum and included `PropId` to make clear distinction between `Id`s that only correspond to a Property Set (i.e. outside the context of eclasses)
+    - ~~Unified `Id` and `MulteId` into a single `Id` enum and included `PropId` to make clear distinction between `Id`s that only correspond to a Property Set (i.e. outside the context of eclasses)~~
-    - Not entirely sure if I want to commit to this approach yet.
     - Updated unionfind to take `usize` only since `Id` is no longer just a type alias (otherwise things get wonky) and the egraph handles unwrapping `Id`s correctly to use in the unionfind
-    - Also eliminates the need to `Term` and `MulteTerm`
+  - No more `Term` and `MulteTerm`, now `Term` refers to what `MulteTerm` was since this is only a multegraph
-  - Made `Subst` less generic, now it is always just `Var` to `Id`
+  - Made `Subst` less generic, now it is always just `Var` to `MulteId`
   - Eliminated `OpInfo` entirely -> How do we get this info now?
     - arity comes from the `OpLang` trait (each operator should have a specific, fixed arity (at least for now))
     - We provide functions using the function above to specifically get the `PropertySet` for output or a given input
   - Added `PropInfo` to hold the set of functions we need to map from expr/term/pattern to propertyset
     - defines relationship between a property set and an oplang
+    - details on computing property sets below
   - `PropertyMap` Simplified to wrapper struct on `BiMap`
-  - More details below
+    - [ ] Eventually I would like PropertyMap to be a data structure that maps property sets to a congruent, but easier to represent partially ordered set

 ### Places where I think the trait/generic is worthwhile:
   - `OpLang` -> The language of operators you want to use, I think this is a nonnegotiable generic when used in things like `Expr<L>` but I can see the argument that the trait is too much.